Skip to main content

 Should You Book Restaurant de l'Hôtel de Ville?

 If you have already eaten here once, come back — and come back at a different time of year.
 The kitchen runs a genuinely seasonal menu built around what is available now, which means a second visit in summer delivers a different meal than a winter one.
-For a special occasion in the Ollon area, this is the most considered kitchen you will find in the village, and the dual-format setup (formal dining room plus a casual café section) makes a multi-visit strategy easy to plan.
+For a special occasion in the Ollon area, this is the most considered kitchen you will find in the village, the dual-format setup (formal dining room plus a casual café section) makes a multi-visit strategy easy to plan.

 The Portrait

 Restaurant de l'Hôtel de Ville sits at Place de l'Hôtel-de-Ville 3, near the village bell tower, in the kind of setting that makes the food the point rather than the backdrop.
 The vaulted dining room stays cool through the summer months, which makes it a practical choice when the heat outside makes a long lunch feel like work rather than pleasure.
-When you walk through ahead of a meal, the kitchen aromas — seasonal produce, bread baked in-house by pastry chef Audrey Feutren-Halgand , signal that prep here is done from scratch rather than bought in.
+When you walk through ahead of a meal, the kitchen aromas — seasonal produce, bread baked in-house by pastry chef Audrey Feutren-Halgand, signal that prep here is done from scratch rather than bought in.

 Chef Grégory Halgand's cooking is rooted in French seasonal technique, with a menu structure that offers a choice of courses rather than a fixed-price omakase lock-in.
-Documented dishes give you a sense of the register: asparagus with grapefruit and pistachio, or Brittany lobster with red beetroot, blackberries, and fish bisque.
+Documented dishes give you a sense of the register: asparagus with grapefruit and pistachio, or Brittany lobster with red beetroot, blackberries, fish bisque.
 These are composed, technically considered plates that sit comfortably in fine-dining territory without being performative about it.
-If you are planning a first visit, the lobster preparation tells you the kitchen is comfortable working with premium ingredients and classical French bisque methodology , this is not a restaurant cooking above its ability.
+If you are planning a first visit, the lobster preparation tells you the kitchen is comfortable working with premium ingredients and classical French bisque methodology, this is not a restaurant cooking above its ability.

 The space adds further reasons to return across visits.
 Artwork (paintings and sculptures) runs through the interior.
 There is an outdoor patio for warm-weather dining, useful for a summer evening after the vaulted room feels too formal.
-The café section offers a brasserie-style menu at a more accessible price point and casual register , making it a workable lunch stop or a low-commitment first visit before you commit to the full dining room.
+The café section offers a brasserie-style menu at a more accessible price point and casual register, making it a workable lunch stop or a low-commitment first visit before you commit to the full dining room.
 A lounge with a cigar selection rounds out the offering, useful if you are entertaining guests who want to extend the evening.

 Multi-Visit Strategy

 Visit one: lunch in the café section to get a read on the kitchen and the room without a full dining-room commitment.
-Visit two: a dinner reservation in the main dining room, timed to a season when the menu aligns with produce you want to eat , summer for lighter fruit-forward compositions, autumn for richer options.
+Visit two: a dinner reservation in the main dining room, timed to a season when the menu aligns with produce you want to eat, summer for lighter fruit-forward compositions, autumn for richer options.
 Visit three: the outdoor patio in the evening, followed by the lounge.
 The venue rewards familiarity; knowing the format means you can work through it deliberately rather than making ordering decisions under pressure.

 Know Before You Go

-- Location: Place de l'Hôtel-de-Ville 3, Ollon, Switzerland , central village, near the bell tower
+• Location: Place de l'Hôtel-de-Ville 3, Ollon, Switzerland, central village, near the bell tower

-- Booking difficulty: Easy , walk-ins may be possible, especially in the café section, but reservations are sensible for the main dining room on weekends
+• Booking difficulty: Easy, walk-ins may be possible, especially in the café section, but reservations are sensible for the main dining room on weekends

-- Formats available: Formal dining room (seasonal French menu, choice of courses); café/brasserie (casual menu, lower price point); outdoor patio (warm weather); cigar lounge
+• Formats available: Formal dining room (seasonal French menu, choice of courses); café/brasserie (casual menu, lower price point); outdoor patio (warm weather); cigar lounge

-- Leading time to visit: Summer for the cool vaulted room and fruit-forward seasonal menu; the outdoor patio is an asset in fine weather
+• Ideal time to visit: Summer for the cool vaulted room and fruit-forward seasonal menu; the outdoor patio is an asset in fine weather

-- Special occasion suitability: High , the dining room format and pastry programme are built for celebratory meals
+• Special occasion suitability: High, the dining room format and pastry programme are built for celebratory meals

-- Solo dining: The café section is the more comfortable solo option; the main dining room is better suited to pairs or small groups
+• Solo dining: The café section is the more comfortable solo option; the main dining room is better suited to pairs or small groups

-- Dress code: Not formally stated, but the dining room register suggests smart casual at minimum
+• Dress code: Not formally stated, but the dining room register suggests smart casual at minimum

-- Bread: House-made by Audrey Feutren-Halgand , worth arriving hungry
+• Bread: House-made by Audrey Feutren-Halgand, worth arriving hungry

 How It Compares

 See the full comparison below.
 For more options in the area, browse our full Ollon restaurants guide or check our full Ollon hotels guide if you are planning an overnight stay.
 Further afield, Hotel de Ville Crissier in Crissier and Maison Wenger in Le Noirmont represent the higher end of Swiss French-influenced fine dining.
 Cheval Blanc by Peter Knogl in Basel and Memories in Bad Ragaz are worth considering if you are willing to travel for a more formally structured tasting experience.
-For international reference points in French-rooted seasonal cooking, Le Bernardin in New York City shows what the format looks like at maximum intensity, and Lazy Bear in San Francisco demonstrates how seasonal composition can be structured around a fixed communal format.
+For international reference points in French-rooted seasonal cooking, Le Bernardin in New York City shows what the format looks like at maximum intensity, Lazy Bear in San Francisco demonstrates how seasonal composition can be structured around a fixed communal format.
 Closer to home, Colonnade in Lucerne, Einstein Gourmet in Sankt Gallen, The Restaurant in Zurich, Da Vittorio in St. Moritz, Mammertsberg in Freidorf, L'Atelier Robuchon in Geneva, and Schloss Schauenstein in Fürstenau all sit in the Swiss fine-dining peer set.
 Also worth having on your radar: our full Ollon bars guide, our full Ollon wineries guide, and our full Ollon experiences guide.

 Frequently Asked Questions